Catrine: Contemporary history

+Demography

 Geography

 The village lies on the River Ayr which previously provided water power for local industry.
 It is in the parish of Sorn, 2 mi south east of Mauchline.
+Catrine is surrounded by woods, fields and hills.
+There is Ballochmyle golf course that sits just outside of Catrine.
+There is also Ballochmyle house (18th century mansion) that overlooks Catrine.

 Transport

 The A76 road lies south west of Catrine.
 A railway branch line to Catrine (Glasgow & South Western Railway) was one of the last to be built in Scotland in the 20th century.
 Catrine's station opened in 1903.
 The line closed to scheduled passenger services in 1943, although it continued to be used for freight and the occasional enthusiast railtour until the 1960s when the line was closed.